Humpback Dolphins: Facts About Unusual and Beautiful Animals

 - Spyhopping: slowly raising the head out of the water from a vertical position to view the surroundings and then slowly lowering the head again

 - Lob tailing: hitting the water surface with the tail

 - Somersaulting: leaping out of the water and turning "head over heels"

 The animals have also been observed slapping the water with their flippers in what are believed to be mating displays.

 Chinese White Dolphins in Hong Kong

-The dolphins can be observed in Hong Kong Bay and the Pearl River Delta, which enters the bay.
+The animals can be observed in Hong Kong Bay and the Pearl River Delta, which enters the bay.
 They are black or dark grey when they're born.
-As they grow up they turn a lighter grey and then develop white or pink spots.
+As they grow up, they turn a lighter grey and then develop white or pink spots.
 When they reach adulthood they may become entirely white or pink.
 The pink color is due to expanded blood vessels close to the surface of the skin and not to the development of a pink pigment.

 The Chinese white dolphin was chosen as the official mascot for the 1997 ceremony in which Hong Kong was returned to China.
 The pink dolphins of Hong Kong Bay are a major tourist attraction today.